JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 As unedifying as it would be to see two local authorities fight over their respective shares of a developer's profit, one on behalf of pensioners, the other, on behalf of those who need affordable housing, Southwark and GLA's responsibility in this situation is to vigorously represent the interests of those in housing need and it has not done so, by giving way so easily.

-## Public land?
-Maybe not

-Glasgow CC, as trustees of Strathclyde Pension Fund, submitted its own legal opinion on this, arguing that the site should not be considered as public land because it would harm pensioners' beneifits from the scheme.
-Southwark and [GLA](link) have fallen into line behind this.

-The planning commitee will be very tempted to pass this appication, given it gets 35% a/h, but it should not it should defer it until GLA gives its verdict on the public land question and the developer in any event should be obliged to apply for publci funding and a decision deferreed until that is secured.

-(loss of light industrial space; SLC objection)

-follows the Ruby Triangle and Cantium Retail Park as the latest the big developments along the Old Kent Rd to , . to go to planning, in advance of the Old Kent Rd Area Action Plan, which now begins to look increasingly redundant being adopted

 ## TfL gives scheme the red light

 There also appears to be a major issues around the impact of the developent on plans for the proposed Bakerloo Line Extension (BLE).
 In [their latest communication](link) posted on the planning website, dated 1 May 2019 TfL urge Southwark not to approve the application, other than the back of teh development.